lauragualda/data_engineer/udacity/spark_data_lake/README.md

 1. a config file `dl.cfg` where the user should insert their AWS credentials
 2. A python script `etl.py` containing the ETL process that transforms user logs and songs from JSON files into the Sparkify data  warehouse
-3. A folder named `data`, containing a sample of user logs and song metadata in JSON files
+3. A folder named `data`, containing a sample of user logs and song metadata in JSON files (local only)
-4. A folder named `spark-warehouse`, containing a sample of the data warehouse parquet files
+4. A folder named `spark-warehouse`, containing a sample of the data warehouse parquet files (local only)

 ### How to run the scripts